gerardorodriguezdev/chamaleon/gradle-plugin/README.md

 ## Selecting an environment

-If you want to set an environment as the selected one, you can do it by adding `chamaleon.local.properties` file in `environments` with this content:
+If you want to set an environment as the selected one, you can do it by adding `cha.properties` file in `environments` with this content:

 ```properties